stanleystrawbridge/stanleystrawbridge.github.io/public engagement.md

 <br>

 ### Pint of Science
-Stan was lucky to arrive in the UK in the very first year of **Pint of Science** and have been involved as a participant and supporter ever since for the first three years.
+Stan was lucky to arrive in the Oxford in the very first year of **Pint of Science** and was an organizer and supporter ever since.
 Talking science in the pub: accessible, informal, and fun.

 <figure>